mlars84/react-redux/README.md

 ```

 ## Notes
   - Search Bar for youtube API
     - covers exporting modules, classes and state.
   - Functional Component vs. ES6 Class: Stephen recommends beginning with a
   functional component and only when you decide you need added functionality should
   you refactor to class (fine to use a class even if you don't need it).
   - Handling events in React - Two Steps
     - First: declare an event handler - function that should be ran whenever the event occurs
     - Secon d: we pass the event handler to the element we want to monitor for events e.g. input
   - State:
     - a plain js object that is used to record and react to user events.
 Each class based component we define
     has it's own state obj.
 Whenever a component is changed the component immediately re-renders and forces
     it's children to re-render as well.
   - All JS classes have a special function called `constructor(){}`.
 It is the first and only func called automatically
   whenever a new instance of the class is created a la inside index.js.
 It is reserved for doing some setup inside our
   class, like initializing some variables and initializing state.
   - `super()`: When we define a method that is already defined on the parent class, Component, we can call that method
   on the parent class by calling `super()`
   - Whenever we use state, we initialize it by creating a new obj and assigning it to `this.state`.
 The obj we pass
   will also contain properties that we want to record in state.
   - ALWAYS MANIPULATE STATE WITH `this.setState({})`!!!

 ### Controlled Component (has it's value set by state)
   - when the input ^ that it's value is provided by this.state.term, we turn it into a controlled component/form element
   - value only changes when state changes

 ### YouTube API
-- Downward Flow
+  - Down ward Flow (flows from parent to child)

+### Redux
+  - A predictable state container (collection of all the data that describes the app, includes hard data like list of books and metadata like currently selected book) for javascript applications.
+  - Data contained in the application: `List of Books`, `Currently Selected Book`.
+  - React represents the views and UI contained in the application: `List View`, `List Item` and `Detail View`
+  - Both created a Working, Usable App.
+  - With Redux, we centralize all of the app's data into a single object, which then refer to as `the state`.
+Other frameworks have different collections/stores.